 Who Is Exempt from the VA Funding Fee?

-If you have a service-connected disability or are a surviving spouse of someone who passed in action or as a result of their service-connected disability, you can get the funding fee waived.
+If you have a service-connected disability, are a surviving spouse of someone who passed in action or as a result of their service-connected disability or you’re an active-duty service member who received the Purple Heart, you can get the funding fee waived.

 If you currently receive disability benefits and have not yet closed on your VA loan, your funding fee is waived and you do not have to pay it.
 (This is true regardless of your level of disability.)